pulp-platform/snitch_cluster/docs/ug/tutorial.md

 Running a physical simulation is then no different from running a functional simulation, so you may continue using the commands introduced in section [Running a simulation](#running-a-simulation).

 ## Power estimation

+!!! warning
+    The power estimation flow is currently only available for IIS users with access to our nonfree repo.

 During physical implementation, the tools are able to independently generate area and timing numbers.
 For a complete PPA analysis, you will want to include power estimates as well.